-The District's assets exceeded its liabilities by approximately \$26.1 million at the end of the current year, which is an increase of approximately 10.6 % since June 30, 2016.
+The District's assets and deferred outflows of resources exceeded its liabilities and deferred inflows of resources by approximately \$35 million at the end of the current year, which is an increase of approximately 33.9 % since June 30, 2017.

-Capital assets decreased due to depreciation/amortization of \$1,949,615 offset by capital additions of \$1,275,228.
+Capital assets decreased due to depreciation/amortization of \$1,977,081 offset by capital additions of \$1,206,764.